-For some persons in Panel 8, whose wages were imputed in Round 1 or Round 2 and copied forward into the 2004 Population file wage variable HRWG31X, the updated Round 3 wage as reported in the 2004 Jobs file may meet or exceed the wage top code value.
+For some persons in Panel 9, whose wages were imputed in Round 1 or Round 2 and copied forward into the FY 2005 USE PUF wage variable HRWG31X, the updated Round 3 wage as reported in the FY 2005 JOBS File may meet or exceed the wage top code value.
 For these cases, the main wage at the job is set to '-9' and all other wage responses remain as reported.